fivexl/terraform-aws-ecs-events-to-slack/README.md

 [![FivexL](https://releases.fivexl.io/fivexlbannergit.jpg)](https://fivexl.io/)

 # terraform-aws-ecs-events-to-slack
-Rules for Amazon EventBridge that fetch ECS events and send them to Slack
+Rules for Amazon EventBridge that fetch ECS events and send them to Slack, Teams and Chime

 # AWS Chatbot Integration for Slack, Teams, and Chime